top of page

 6. The Real Ops Perspective

-At Real Ops Solutions, we’ve helped dozens of real estate teams untangle their MRI, Zoho, and Salesforce environments.
+At Real Ops Solutions, we have helped dozens of real estate teams untangle their MRI, Zoho, and Salesforce environments.
+The patterns are consistent: too many tools, too many customizations, and not enough structure.

 Comments